nextcloud/documentation/developer_manual/client_apis/LoginFlow/index.rst

 * Passwords should not be stored
 * No state should be preserved after the webview has terminated

-To have a good user experince please to considet he following things:
+To have a good user experince please consider the following things:
-* set the proper :code:`ACCEPT_LANGUAGE` header
+* set a proper :code:`ACCEPT_LANGUAGE` header
 * set a proper :code:`USER_AGENT` header

 Login in the user
 -----------------

 The user will now see a webpage telling them they will grant access to :code:`USER_AGENT`.
-When they follow the setps they will be asked to login.
+When they follow the steps they will be asked to login.
 If they have two factor authentication enabled they will require this to login.
 But since this is all in the webview itself the client does not need to care about this.